AngleProtocol/angle-docs/core-module/other-aspects/keepers.md

 ## ⚖️ Arbitrage Keepers

-Tokens issued by the protocol will be tradable on exchanges and therefore have a market price.
-[To make the price of these tokens stable](../../concepts/other-aspects/stable-seekers/#stability), the protocol relies on arbitrageurs which will have profitable opportunities whenever the market prices of the tokens deviate from peg.
+Tokens issued by the protocol are tradable on exchanges and therefore have a market price.
+[To make the price of these tokens stable](../../concepts/other-aspects/stable-seekers/#stability), the protocol relies on arbitrageurs which have profitable opportunities whenever the market prices of the tokens deviate from peg.

 ## Keepers for Transaction Fees and Slippage